The gamesJudges could flog competitors with switches for violation of the rules.

 We separate religion and sport.
 They combined the two.
 Olympia was a sacred area with several temples.

 We separate art and sport; around the Olympic games were performances of music and rhetoric.
-At Delphi competitions in music were on the program.
+At Delphi competitions in music and painting were included.

-Events were sometimes divided between young men and older men.
+Events were sometimes divided between young and older men.